hocwebchuan/Rabbie-layout-basic-theme/README.md

-# Rabbie Layout Basic Theme.
+# Rabbie Layout Basic Theme
 This Theme is convenient for your practicing any web language.

 ## Table of Contents